matepek/vscode-catch2-test-adapter/README.md

 - `name`: The name of the test suite (optional)
 - `path`: A relative (to workspace) or an absolute directory- or file-path. (required) If it is a directory, the matching children will be added (see `regex`).
 - `regex`: If `path` is a directory all matching children will be added (if there is no error).
-- `workerPool`: This number limits the number of the parallel running of the executable.
+- `workerMaxNumber`: This number limits the parallel execution of tests for the current group/file.
 If `path` is a directory, every valid child has this value.
+If it isn't provided and `defaultWorkerMaxNumberPerFile` provided, then that will be used.
-- `workingDirectory`: The working directory while the tests are running.
+- `cwd`: The current working directory for the test executable.
+If it isn't provided and `defaultCwd` does, then that will be used.
-- `environmentVariables`: Environment variables for the executable.
+- `env`: Environment variables for the test executable.
+If it isn't provided and `defaultEnv` does, then that will be used.

+### `catch2TestExplorer.defaultEnv`

+Default environment variables to be set when running the tests, if it isn't provided in 'executables'.
+(Resolves: ${workspaceFolder})

+### `catch2TestExplorer.defaultCwd`

+The working directory where the test is run (relative to the workspace folder or absolue path), if it isn't provided in 'executables'.
+(Resolves: ${workspaceFolder})

-### `catch2TestExplorer.globalWorkerPool`
+### `catch2TestExplorer.defaultWorkerMaxNumberPerFile`

-This number limits the number of the parallel running of ALL executables.
+The variable maximize the number of the parallel test execution per file, if it isn't provided in 'executables'.

-### `catch2TestExplorer.globalEnvironmentVariables`
+### `catch2TestExplorer.globalWorkerMaxNumber`

-Environment variables for ALL executable.
+The variable maximize the number of the parallel test execution.

-### `catch2TestExplorer.globalWorkingDirectory`
+### `catch2TestExplorer.enableSourceDecoration`

-The default working directory in case of it is not provided by the object's `workingDirectory` property.
+Sets the source code decorations: Errored lines will be highlited.

 ## License